broadinstitute/sparklespray/README.md

 Didn't report that it didn't need to submit a request for a new worker, it immediately saw there already was one in the `running` state, and it immediately updated the task's state to `claimed` when it started running the task.

-### GPU usage

-Sparkles supports GPUs via `--gpu_count {number_of_gpus}`.
-By default, it will spawn a Nvidia Tesla p100.
-You would need to be in the zone us-east1-b (or one supporting this GPU) to have access to this feature.

-If you would want to use them, you would need to have a [compatible Docker image](https://www.tensorflow.org/install/gpu).
-If you are using Tensorflow, it is highly recommended to derive your Docker image from [tensorflow/tensorflow:latest-gpu-py3](https://hub.docker.com/r/tensorflow/tensorflow/).

-Benchmarking will be coming is available [here](benchmark.html) to decide on your machine specifications.

 ## Submitting along with multiple files that are needed by job